SergeyVorobiev/M88-GameStick-Patch/README.md

 Need for Speed Carbon example (PSP):
 1. Download the ROM: Need for Speed - Carbon - Own the City (USA).chd.
 2. Download an appropriate image: NFSCarbon.png.
+You can try to find the necessary art [here](https://thumbnails.libretro.com/).
 3. Place the ROM in *sdcard/roms/psp*.
 4. Place the image in *sdcard/roms/psp/images*.